Yuen Pau Woo

-Yuen Pau Woo (born March 2, 1963) is a Canadian politician and academic who has served as a senator from British Columbia (BC) since 2016.
+Yuen Pau Woo (born March 2, 1963) is a Malayan-born Canadian politician who is a senator from British Columbia (BC) since 2016.
 He was previously facilitator of the Independent Senators Group (ISG), taking on the role from September 2017 until January 2022.
 Woo was also the president and CEO of the Asia Pacific Foundation of Canada, a Vancouver-based think-tank on Canada–Asia relations, until August 11, 2014.

+Woo is known for his pro-China views in the Senate.
+He has been criticised for the similarity of his statements to Chinese government talking points, and has been accused of "using racism as a deflection" to respond to such criticism.

 Background

-Woo was born in Johor Bahru, Malaysia.
+Woo was born in Johor Bahru in 1963, when it was part of the Federation of Malaya (modern-day Malaysia).
 His family moved to Singapore shortly after.
-He grew up there, and was educated at Anglo-Chinese School, Wheaton College, Lester B. Pearson College in Canada, and the University of Cambridge and University of London in the UK.
+He grew up there, and was educated at Anglo-Chinese School, Wheaton College, Lester B. Pearson College in Canada, and the University of Cambridge and the University of London in the United Kingdom.
 Woo became a permanent resident of Canada in 1988, married a Canadian settling in Newfoundland.

 Career

 Woo has previously worked as a consultant on international marine affairs and as an economist for the Monetary Authority of Singapore and the Government of Singapore Investment Corporation.
 He has also served on the Standing Committee of the Pacific Economic Cooperation Council and as an adviser to the Canadian Ditchley Foundation, the Shanghai WTO Affairs Consultation Centre and the Asian Development Bank.

 In December 2008, Woo was appointed by the premier of British Columbia to the province's Economic Advisory Council.

 In 2017, Woo was one of the recipients of the Top 25 Canadian Immigrant Awards, presented by Canadian Immigrant Magazine.

 Woo was most recently the president and CEO of the Asia Pacific Foundation of Canada.
 He is a member of the Greater Vancouver Advisory Board for the Salvation Army, on the Global Council of the Asia Society in New York City, a board member of the Public Policy Forum, the Vancouver Academy of Music and the Mosaic Institute.

 He is also on the editorial board of Pacific Affairs.
 At the time of his appointment to the Senate, Woo was a senior fellow in public policy at the Asian Institute of Research at the University of British Columbia.